Judge Improperly Decides Not to Hold Marsden Hearing

 Armijo then filed an appeal, arguing that the judge’s failure to hold a Marsden hearing deprived him of his Constitutional right to the assistance of counsel after his two letters were received by the court and therefore he had ineffective assistance of counsel, which prevented him from understanding his defenses before entering into the plea bargain.
 Thus, he asked the appellate court to set aside his plea.

 The Second Appellate District, in People v.
 Ramon Armijo (2017 DJDAR 3775), agreed with Armijo, finding that Armijo’s Constitutional right to assistance of a court-appointed counsel was sufficiently asserted by his two letters received by the judge.
 The judge then mistakenly did not hold a Marsden hearing and the appellate court found that such a failure was not harmless error beyond a reasonable doubt.
-Thus, the case was rebounded back to Compton for a Marsden hearing.
+Thus, the case was remanded back to Compton for a Marsden hearing.

 - What Is a Marsden Motion?
 What Happens If It Is Granted?